A week-long welcome

-Simply enter your campus, faculty, student type and course, and we'll show you all the sessions that are relevant to you for orientation.
+Get your personal orientation itinerary by simply entering your campus, faculty, student type and course into our digital planner, and we'll show you all the sessions that are relevant to you for orientation.

 Even if you're not starting at Deakin just yet, you can explore what an orientation itinerary might look like for different campuses and courses.